Student working with patient

 WNE OTD Doctoral Experiential

-The Accreditation Council for Occupational Therapy Education (ACOTE) establishes Standards for entry-level OTD programs (ACOTE, 2018).
+The Accreditation Council for Occupational Therapy Education (ACOTE) establishes Standards for entry-level OTD programs (ACOTE, 2023).
 As defined by ACOTE, "the goal of the doctoral experiential component is to develop occupational therapists with advanced skills (those that are beyond a generalist level).
-The doctoral experiential component shall be an integral part of the program’s curriculum design and shall include an in-depth experience in one or more of the following: clinical practice skills, research skills, administration, leadership, program and policy development, advocacy, education, or theory development."
-The OTD program’s Doctoral Experiential (DEx) has been designed to meet or exceed ACOTE Standard D 1.1–D 1.8.
+The doctoral experiential component shall be an integral part of the program’s curriculum design. and shall include in-depth experience in one or more of the following: clinical skills, research skills, administration, leadership, program development and evaluation, policy development, advocacy, or education."

 The WNE OTD Doctoral Experiential has two phases

-2. An experiential/scholarship phase which involves implementation of the proposed research project, and the production and dissemination of a scholarly report on the findings in Year Three (OTD 781/784).
+2. An experiential/scholarship phase which involves implementation of the proposed research project, and the production and dissemination of a scholarly report on the findings in Year Three.

 DEx cover